 Using Technical Indicator in Chart

 - The technical indicator is the mathematical calculation based on the price or volume.

-- In provide a different outlook on the strength or weakness of the price movement.
+- In providing a different outlook on the strength or weakness of the price movement.

-- Technical analyst looks for historical data to judge entry and exit points for trades.
+- The technical analyst looks for historical data to judge entry and exit points for trades.

 - The technical indicator falls into two categories,